Top 15 Unusual Countries to Study Abroad To Consider This Year

 1. Thailand

-This beautiful Asian nation is decorated in stunning beaches, exquisite temples, and rising cities.
+This beautiful Asian nation is decorated with stunning beaches, exquisite temples, and rising cities.
 Thailand is the perfect location for students who want to find unique study abroad programs.
-Thailand offers students a mix of cultural immersion and adventurous destinations all while providing an exceptional educational experience.
+Thailand offers students a mix of cultural immersion and adventurous destinations, all while providing an exceptional educational experience.
 Nearly all the major universities have academic tie-ups with international universities.
-This facilitates exchange programs by both students and academics.
-Tuition fees are also cheap between $1000-$2000 per year.
+This facilitates exchange programs for both students and academics.
+Tuition fees are also cheap, between $1000-$2000 per year.

 2. Israel

-Israel is one of the smallest countries on earth, tucked between Egypt, Jordan, Syria and Lebanon.
-The country is however rich in culture and is birthplace of two of the world’s major religions.
+Thinking of a study abroad destination, Israel might just be your stop.
+Israel is one of the smallest countries on earth, tucked between Egypt, Jordan, Syria, and Lebanon.
+The country is however rich in culture and is the birthplace of two of the world’s major religions.
 As a student, one of your main concerns with studying overseas is the quality of the institution you will be attending.
 Israel’s higher education institutions are known worldwide for academic excellence.
-With several universities ranked amongst the highest in the world, excellent colleges and research institutes, Israel offers you a high quality academic experience!
+With several universities ranked amongst the highest in the world, excellent colleges, and research institutes, Israel offers you a high-quality academic experience!

 3. Ireland